Barron's 2012 Top Online Brokers **** 4 Stars **** Excelling in Trading Experience and

 400 basis points

 Within the Value At Risk calculation, bonds that contain embedded options (calls or puts) are subjected to stress tests that separately increase and decrease the interest rate period volatilities used to calculate the theoretical price of the bond by 15% of their values.
-Under each volatility change scenario, another theoretical price curve is calculated over the same range of interest rate offsets to the prevailing Treasury yield curve.
-The VAR for bonds with embedded options is taken as the loss (in the worst case) on the appropriate interest rate scanning range across each of the unchanged, up and down volatility scenarios.

 The regulatory minimum margin of 10% of market value applies to investment grade bonds.
 The regulatory minimum of the larger of 20% of market value and 7% of face value applies to non-investment grade, NYSE-listed bonds.